-- 1. All Industry Entities must: - a. meet and maintain the requirements outlined in Control 16.1 Defence Industry Security Program (DISP); - b. demonstrate they have met, and are able to maintain, the requirements described in this Annex; - c. ensure the Security Governance domain matches or exceeds the highest level of membership sought for any other domain; and - d. engage with audit and uplift activities conducted by Defence (or a third party nominated by Defence). - 2.
-Defence may refuse, downgrade, limit, suspend or terminate DISP membership if: - a. the eligibility and suitability criteria have not been met, or are no longer being met. - b. it is determined that granting or continuing an Industry Entity's DISP membership is not in the national or Defence's interest; and/or - c. the eligibility and suitability criteria have not been met, or are no longer being met.
+1. All Industry Entities must:

+b. demonstrate they have met, and are able to maintain, the requirements described in this Annex;

+c. ensure the Security Governance domain matches or exceeds the highest level of membership sought for any other domain; and d. engage with audit and uplift activities conducted by Defence (or a third party nominated by Defence).

+2. Defence may refuse, downgrade, limit, suspend or terminate DISP membership if:

+a. the eligibility and suitability criteria have not been met, or are no longer being met; and/or b. it is determined that granting or continuing an Industry Entity's DISP membership is not in the national or Defence's interest.

-Note: The Defence Industry Security Office (DISO) is available to assist Entities to determine their eligibility requirements and cyber security standards.
+Note: The Defence Industry Security Branch (DISB) is available to assist Entities to determine their eligibility requirements and cyber security standards.

-embership ategories Security Governance Personnel Security Physical Security Information and Cyber Security Entry Level Entities must: appoint and retain a Chief Security Officer (CSO) and at least one Security Officer (SO) NB: The CSO and SO can be the same individual establish and maintain policies and procedures, inclusive of registers and reporting activity/incidents, covering: security governance arrangements, including designated security positions and their contact details; risk management, inclusive of security considerations and business security risk assessments; security training arrangements for all personnel; security incidents, inclusive of a register covering all security incidents across all security types i.e. personnel, physical, information and cyber incidents; security reporting arrangements (including security incidents and contact reporting) and register of contacts with foreign persons and entities; a register of overseas travel with completed travel forms and records of travel briefings provided to security cleared personnel; and arrangements and training for insider threat identification, reporting and management engage in all annual DISP assurance activities, including, but not limited to: annual DISP security reporting; completing annual security training; and implementing relevant uplift and assurance programs in accordance with agreed uplift and assurance requirements notify Defence of changes affecting membership, including changes to: ownership, board memberships, and financial structures/control; financial position and financial viability; international supply chain activities; exposure to criminal or other unlawful activities; and any other activity or incident which may influence the Entity's nominated CSO and SO must: complete the Defence Security Officer Training Course as part of the application process, and every three years thereafter; and be able to demonstrate t Entities must: establish and maintain policies and procedures in accordance with the AS4811-2022 Workforce Screening standards including, but not limited to: workforce screening practices; ongoing assessment of personnel; and separating personnel. establish and maintain a register of Designated Security Assessed Positions (DSAP) of all personnel with security clearances within the Industry Entity, including job role/position and security clearance level.
-This register must be made available to Defence on request. report the engagement of foreign nationals and any other disclosures that may be of interest to Defence. provide Defence a copy of workforce screening and management processes of personnel working with or on Defence-related work.
-The Entity's nominated CSO and/or SO must: be Australian citizens and be able to obtain and maintain a minimum Baseline security clearance, in accordance with the Australian Government Security Vetting Agency (AGSVA) policy.
-The SO cannot sponsor security clearances.
-Entities must: • establish and maintain policies and procedures covering details of physical security and access controls at each accredited facility and their location • provide facility ownership and leasing arrangement details to Defence as required.
-Entities must: meet or exceed one of the following information and cyber security standards across all of the Entity's ICT corporate systems used to correspond with Defence, including, but not limited to: Australian Signals Directorate Essential 8 for application control patching applications restrict administrative privileges; and patching operating system vulnerabilities Information security management: ISO/IEC 27001/22013 Protecting Controlled Unclassified Information in Non-Federal Systems and Organisations (US ITAR requirement): NIST SP 800-171 Cyber security for Defence: Def Stan 5-138) Note: As standards are superseded, the Information and Cyber Security requirements will be updated (e.g. CMMC).
+Membership Level Requirements Membership Categories 🚊 Security Governance Personnel Security Physical Security Information and Cyber Security Entities must : Entities must: Entities must: Entities must: Entry Level appoint and retain a Chief Security Officer (CSO) and at least one Security Officer (SO).
+NB: the CSO and SO can be the same individual. establish and maintain policies and procedures, inclusive of registers and reporting activity/incidents, covering: security governance arrangements, including designated security positions and their contact details; risk management, inclusive of security considerations and business security risk assessments; security training arrangements for all personnel; security incidents, inclusive of a register covering all security incidents across all security types i.e. personnel, physical, information and cyber incidents; security reporting arrangements (including security incidents and contact reporting) and register of contacts with foreign persons and entities; a register of overseas travel with completed travel forms and records of travel briefings provided to security cleared personnel; and establish and maintain policies and procedures in accordance with the Australian Workforce Screening Standard AS4811-2022.
+Establish and maintain policies and procedures for: On- boarding personnel; ongoing assessmen t of personnel; and separating personnel; and separating personnel. establish and maintain a register of Designated Security Assessed Positions (DSAP) of all personnel with security clearances within the Industry Entity, including job role/position and security clearance level.
+This register must be made available to Defence on request. report the engagement of foreign nationals and any other disclosures that may be of interest to Defence. provide Defence a copy of workforce screening and management establish and maintain policies and procedures covering details of physical security and access controls at each accredited facility and their location. provide facility ownership and leasing arrangement details to Defence as required. meet or exceed the Australian Signals Directorate's (ASD) Essential Eight (Essential 8) at Maturity Level 2 across all of the Entity's ICT corporate systems used to correspond with Defence.
+Entities who comply with other international security standards can use their documentation to demonstrate in part how they meet the Essential 8.
+These standards include: Information security management: ISO/IEC 27001:2022 Protecting Controlled Unclassified Information in Non-Federal Systems and Organisations (US ITAR requirement): NIST SP 800 - 171 Cyber security for Defence: Def Stan 5-138.
+These standards are not equivalent to the Essential 8.
+You will still need to demonstrate how you meet all Essential 8 mitigation strategies in the DISP Cyber Security Questionnaire.